 In the 1550s, the ambition of Mary I and Cardinal Pole was to build up an educated, resident, pastoral and preaching body of priests.
 Their ambition actually took shape after their deaths, in the College at Douai.
 There in the 1580s, Cardinal Allen was already giving our ministry a particular shape.
-He insisted that the objective of the mission in England and Wales had to be more pastoral than evangelical, not so much conversion but the reconciliation of fearful or timid Catholics (p 33).
+He insisted that the objective of the mission in England and Wales had to be more pastoral than evangelical, not so much conversion but the reconciliation of fearful or timid Catholics (Champ, p 33).
 He wanted priests to transform careless Catholics into conscientious and courageous witnesses and in this work he urged priests not to be too rigid in their approach to the demands of the public repudiation of Catholic faith.
 Rather he urged priests to be gentle and balanced in their approach, a 'subtle and supple approach', so as not to drive people away (p 41).

-One further point: In commenting on the disintegration and reconstruction of Christian life brought about by the Reformation, Judith points out that the abandonment of the Sacrament of Reconciliation contributed to the breakdown of the pastoral bond between the priest and the people in his care.
+One further point: In commenting on the disintegration and reconstruction of Christian life brought about by the Reformation, Champ points out that the abandonment of the Sacrament of Reconciliation contributed to the breakdown of the pastoral bond between the priest and the people in his care.
 In her words, 'The penitential cycle, which tied priests and people is a close bond, was largely broken’ (p 41).
 Today it is the experience of many that when this cycle is re-established then the vitality of Christian living is restored.
 It is surely a paradox of our age that just as objective truth is culturally outlawed the processes of confession of faults are as popular as ever, evidently as TV entertainment, aggressively in investigative journalism and, thank God, fruitfully in the Sacrament of Reconciliation.
 There is so much healing to be done.

 Let me return to Fr Jacques Hamel.
 His life did not include 'important' or 'prominent' roles, but was spent serving in four parishes within his diocese.
 It obviously brought him deep satisfaction as, at the age of 85, he continued to serve as a curate in the parish where he had been parish priest.
 He was well-known and well-loved among the people.
 They attended his funeral Mass in huge numbers.